uasoft-indonesia/badaso-docs/docs/crud-generator/introduction-CRUD.md

     Provide a description of the table data generator CRUD.

+- Set Relation Many To Many

+    Make relation table with other table using table polymorphism

 ## Form Result
 The following is the display result of field that available at Badaso.